NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 Suppose you're planning to deploy your awesome service on an **NVIDIA A100-PCIE-40Gb** server with **CUDA 11.2** and **Driver Version 460.32.03**.
 You've built your service using **PyTorch 1.12.1**, and your Docker image is built based on an NVIDIA base image, specifically [**nvidia-cuda:10.2-base-ubuntu20.04**](https://hub.docker.com/layers/andrewseidl/nvidia-cuda/10.2-base-ubuntu20.04/images/sha256-3d4e2bbbf5a85247db30cd3cc91ac4695dc0d093a1eead0933e0dbf09845d1b9?context=explore).
 How can you judge whether your service can run smoothly on the machine without iterative attempts?

-To clarify this complicated compatible problem,  let’s take a quick recap of the key terminologies we mentioned above.
+To clarify this complicated Compatibility problem,  let’s take a quick recap of the key terminologies we mentioned above.

 ## Basic Concepts